oti4me/meetup/README.md

 ## Introduction

-**`Meetup NG`** is a social network platform with the intention to build stronger relation with loved ones by send text, images, videos, and voice call.
-Expected features;
+**`Meetup NG`** is a social network platform with the intention to build stronger relationships with loved ones by sending memories in form of text, images, videos, and voice call.

+#### Expected features

 - User Signup.
 - User Signin.